nz0001na/data_science/2_IBM_DS/readme.md

 # Some courses:

-* 1. What is Data Science?
+## 1. What is Data Science?

-define data science
+* define data science

-what do data scientists do?
+* what do data scientists do?

-Big data and data mining
+* Big data and data mining

-deep learning and machine learning
+* deep learning and machine learning

-* 2. Tools for Data Science
+## 2. Tools for Data Science

-Python
+* Python

-SQL
+* SQL

-R
+* R

+Install RStudio on Ubuntu: https://www.youtube.com/watch?v=uY7_RUHbDds

-* 3. Data Science Methodology
+##  3. Data Science Methodology

-* 4. Python for Data Science, AI & Development
+##  4. Python for Data Science, AI & Development

-* 5. Python Project for Data Science
+##  5. Python Project for Data Science

-* 6. Databases and SQL for Data Science with Python
+##  6. Databases and SQL for Data Science with Python

-* 7. Data Analysis with Python
+##  7. Data Analysis with Python

-* 8. Data Visualization with Python
+##  8. Data Visualization with Python

-* 9. Machine Learning with Python
+##  9. Machine Learning with Python

-* 10. Applied Data Science Capstone
+##  10. Applied Data Science Capstone